crate/crate-howtos/docs/going-into-production.rst

 - ``acme-prod`` -- The cluster name
 - ``node-01-md`` -- The node name

-When CrateDB is bound to a non-loopback address, the :ref:`bootstrap checks
-<bootstrap-checks>` are enforced.
-This may require changes to your operation
+When CrateDB is bound to a non-loopback address, CrateDB will enforce the :ref:`bootstrap checks <bootstrap-checks>`.
+These checks may require changes to your operating system configuration.
-system configuration.

 ..
 SEEALSO::